 Both French and Spanish majors fulfilling requirements for teacher certification in French or Spanish must complete the requirements specified by the Education Department for Secondary Education certification.
 This includes EDUC 304: Secondary Foreign Language Methods.
-For permission to student teach, a G.P.A. of 3.00 in French or Spanish major courses is required and students must have taken the Oral Proficiency Interview (OPI or OPIc) administered by the American Council on the Teaching of Foreign Languages (ACTFL) and received a score at the Intermediate level or higher.
-To obtain certification, candidates must a) pass an approved basic skills assessment (see the Education Department for details), b) receive a rating of Intermediate High or above on the American Council on the Teaching of Foreign Languages (ACTFL) Oral Proficiency Interview (OPI or OPIc), and c) either take the appropriate Praxis language test or the ACTFL Written Proficiency Test (WPT).
+For permission to student teach, a G.P.A. of 3.00 in French or Spanish major courses is required and students must have taken the Oral Proficiency Interview (OPI or OPIc) administered by the American Council on the Teaching of Foreign Languages (ACTFL) and received a score at the Intermediate Mid level or higher.
+To obtain certification, candidates must a) pass an approved basic skills assessment (see the Education Department for details), b) receive a rating of Intermediate High or above on the ACTFL OPI or OPIc, and c) either take the appropriate Praxis language test or the ACTFL Written Proficiency Test (WPT).
 Students who opt to take the WPT must receive a score of Intermediate High.
 Certification in French and Spanish is valid for K-12.